American Chemical Society Student Affiliates (ACSSA)

 The members of the Gamma Iota chapter engage in science outreach programs, including setting up refreshments for the Highlands Seminar Series, performing demonstrations for local scouting and student organizations and providing tutoring to undergraduates and high school students.
 The organization is very active with community service, taking on roles with the Adopt-a-Highway program, annual food drives, volunteering at Warm Hearth Village, as well as Relay for Life and The Big Event.

-AXE offers free peer tutoring in the Chemistry Learning Center (Hahn Hall North Room 301) on Monday and Tuesday evenings for General, Organic, and Analytical Chemistry.
+AXE offers free peer tutoring in the Chemistry Learning Center Davidson Hall 219) for General, Organic, and Analytical Chemistry.
 AXE hosts rush events for interested students, faculty and community members in the first few weeks of each semester.

 For more information about joining AXE or about our outreach or tutoring programs, please visit the Chapter website here.